jakob-fritz/Github2Gitlab_dummy/README.md

   - API (Read & Write)
   - Read repository
   - Write repository
-- Add this token in Github as Action-Secret
+- Add this token in Github as Action-Secret (named "GITLAB_TOKEN")
-- Ask the maintainer of the repo to add your user to the Gitlab-Repo as well
+- Ask the maintainer of the repo to add your user to the Gitlab-Repo as well (with at leas Developer-Rights)
-- Add a repository-secret with your gitlab-username
+- Add a repository-secret with your gitlab-username (named "GITLAB_USERNAME")